This lab includes the following topics:

 no auto-summary

 After that, EIGRP should work.
-This can be verified with the following commands.
+This can be verified with the

 Check the Routing table.